Report of a house fire at 185 NW Hemlock in Hemlock.

 Newport Airport Conditions…

-Be sure to follow Weather or Not’s Twitter feed to keep current on this storm system.
+Be sure to follow Weather or Not’s Twitter feed to keep current on the latest conditions.
 You’ll get updated travel info and notification of any new advisories, watches or warnings.
 Follow @chrisburnswx.

 * For a safe and enjoyable time on the Central Coast, the Oregon Parks & Recreation Department offers these Beach Safety Tips.